dformoso/linux-admin/README.md

-# Linux Admin - Resource List
+# Linux Administration - Resource List
-A quick summary of the architecture, setup, commands, and administration of a Linux system.
+A summary of the architecture, setup, commands, and administration of a Linux system.

 ## Download
 Download the mindmap PDF here: